zlockewtg/RLinf/docs/source/rst_source/start/vla.rst

-Quickstart 1: PPO Training of VLA on Maniskill3
+Quickstart 1: PPO Training of VLAs on Maniskill3
 =================================================

 This quick-start walks you through training the Visual-Language-Action model, including